Tiendq/firebase-list-example/README.md

 ### 2. Push your application into any of Git service you like.
 ### 3. Deploy your application to Heroku or any server that you have
-### 4. Send the Git URL and the running product back to hr@8bitrockr.com